 Ancestry.com’s databases include published indexes and transcriptions compiled from passenger lists and other immigration sources.
 Your search results may include an immigrant’s passenger list and the same immigrant’s entry in a book indexing that list.
 Review the description of each match to make sure it’s the record you want—ideally, you want the actual passenger list naming your relative.

 Access the Immigration & Travel collection under the Search dropdown menu.
-Click Show Advanced to use search tools such as name filters and date ranges to help you catch variant spellings and misspellings.
+Use search tools such as name filters and date ranges to help you catch variant spellings and misspellings.
 Wildcards can help, too: ? stands in for one character; * stands for zero or more.
 The name can start or end with a wildcard—but not both—and it must contain at least three nonwildcards.

 Fill in other information you think you know.
 For places, start typing and then select an option from the “type-ahead” menu of choices (you can choose just a country, or a locality within that country).
 If you don’t know the exact birth or arrival date, type a year and choose a range of plus or minus one, two, five or 10 years.
 To narrow your hits, check the box to designate a year range as exact.

-To see what’s available here, click the Search tab on the home page, scroll down and click United States, and type passenger lists in the Filter by Collection Name box.
+To see what’s available here, click the Search > Records on the home page.
+Click Browse All Collections, then filter by place for United States and Collection Type to Migration & Naturalization.
 Click on the database you want to search.
-If you’re not sure of the arrival port, you can search all the FamilySearch.org databases at once, then use the Filter Your Search options on the left to view results only from immigration databases.
+If you’re not sure of the arrival port, you can search all the FamilySearch.org databases at once, then view results only from immigration databases.

 Enter as much information as you know.
-To enter dates and places of birth and immigration, use the links under Search With a Life Event.
+To enter dates and places of birth and immigration, use the links under More Options.
 If the search form gives an option for Residence, you can enter the person’s destination in America, or the place a returning American citizen lives.
-(Leave any marriage fields empty; this information isn’t present on passenger lists.)
-For some collections, you also can Search With a Relationship to add the names of a spouse, parents or other traveling companion.
+(Leave marriage ﬁelds empty; this information isn’t noted on passenger lists.)
+For some collections, you can use search by relationship to add a spouse, parents or other traveling companion.
 Once you have your search results, you can adjust your search using the options on the left.
 You’ll need to register for a free account to view record images.

 For more-flexible searching of immigration data hosted at EllisIsland.org, CastleGarden.org and Ancestry.com, use the free One-Step search forms at stevemorse.org.
 The forms let you do “sounds like” searches on first and last names, as well as the passenger’s town of origin.
 These are especially helpful for Eastern European immigrants.
 Click the form for the port you want to search (the Ellis Island “gold” form is recommended over the white).
 Results link you to record images on the hosting site, where you’ll need a membership to view them.